 … yeah a bit more than your average triathlon stage format.

-So with two months left until I head over to the Welsh mountains, preparation has, albeit slightly late,
+So with two months left until I head over to the Welsh mountains, preparation has, albeit slightly late, started.
+Now I just need to find somewhere to practice my kayaking.

 You can still sign up to the event by heading here.
 You need to hire or rent a bike but the kayaks are supplied as part of the entry fee.
 Participants also get a medal, a piece of kit, an after party and a pretty sweet chance to enjoy some mountains, lakes, and waterfalls.
 Oh, and have a look at the video for a bit more info on the sport and expert route.